 Once the train came through Denton in the late 1800s, it became a busy place for business and growth.
 Neighborhoods like Quakertown Park and the Oak-Hickory Historic District have charming Victorian homes and mid-century buildings that tell stories of Denton’s past.
 These buildings show how the city’s history has changed over time.

-The Denton County Courthouse-on-the-Square is an iconic building that has stood since 1897 and serves as a reminder of Denton’s long history.
+The Denton County Courthouse-on-the-Square is an iconic building that has stood since 1897 and reminds us of Denton’s long history.
 It is an example of the city’s dedication to protecting its heritage.
-Today, when you look at Denton’s real estate market, you can find homes that are a reminder of its long past while also offering modern conveniences.
+Today, when you look at Denton’s real estate market, you can find homes that remind you of its long past while also offering modern conveniences.
 This makes it an interesting place for real estate fans who like the mix of old and new.

 Historical Landmarks and Sites to Visit in Denton, TX